vumtovow/RavenV/README.md

 ### Full UI Overhaul.
 All around improvements have been made to the UI make it more modern and easier on the eyes.
 Before it looked like outdated and low effort.

+## The translation of Liquid Bounce's Kotlin Modules is not a straightforward one.
+Liquid Bounce is built on Minecraft 1.21+ and so many if not all of their event classes use Minecraft functions that don't exist in 1.8.9.
+Along with the fact that we aren't using the UI and Rendering systems that LiquidBounce does so adding conversions for all of that was also considered.
+There are other hurdles that needed to be figured out but that will be added here at a later date.

 ## Building